lucas-albers-lz4/vatsentinel/README.md

 # Vat Sentinel

-A RimWorld mod that provides automated management of growth vats by enforcing configurable biological age limits for pawns.
-Vat Sentinel monitors pawn development and automatically ejects them at specified age milestones, ensuring optimal resource management and colony efficiency.
+Vat Sentinel monitors pawn development and automatically ejects them at specified age milestones

 ## Overview

-Vat Sentinel extends RimWorld's Biotech DLC growth vat functionality with intelligent automation.
-The mod tracks pawns throughout their development cycle and automatically ejects them when they reach configurable age thresholds (childhood at 3 years, growth moment at 7 years, or adolescence at 13 years).
+Automatically ejects them when they reach configurable age thresholds (childhood at 3 years, growth moment at 7 years, or adolescence at 13 years).
 This eliminates the need for manual monitoring and prevents pawns from remaining in vats longer than necessary.
 Note: RimWorld automatically ejects pawns at adulthood (age 18), so that threshold is not configurable.

 ### Key Features

 - **Automated Age-Based Ejection**: Configurable ejection at biological age milestones (3, 7, or 13 years) corresponding to RimWorld growth stages
 - **Persistent State Management**: Ejection schedules persist across game saves and are recalculated on load
-- **Robust Error Handling**: Retry logic for failed ejections with user notifications
-- **Harmony-Based Integration**: Non-invasive patches that maintain compatibility with other mods
-- **Comprehensive Logging**: Detailed debug logging for troubleshooting and development

 ## Requirements